Rosamondwang/Rosamondwang.github.io/_pages/about.md

 I am Yirong Wang.
 I am a PhD Candidate in Finance at the University of Bristol Business School (starting from Oct 2021), where I have been fully funded by the School’s PhD Scholarship.
 My research interests lie in **empirical asset pricing, international finance, macro-finance, and return predictability**, with a particular emphasis on risk-based explanations for variations in asset prices across international markets.

-I hold a Research Master’s degree in Advanced Studies in Economics and a master's degree in Business Economics from KU Leuven, Belgium, and a Bachelor’s degree in Economics from the University of Warsaw, Poland.
+I hold a research master’s degree in Advanced Studies in Economics and a master's degree in Business Economics from KU Leuven, Belgium, and a bachelor’s degree in Economics from the University of Warsaw, Poland.
 I was born and raised in Urumqi, Xinjiang Province, China, where my favorite foods are *pilaf* (抓饭 pilav) and *naan* (馕 náng).

 ***I will be on the job market in 2025–26.***